 HSBC is one of the first global financial institutions to become transparent on the carbon footprint of its financial holdings.
-We sat down with Pat Burke, President & CEO of HSBC USA to learn about this global financial institution’s approach to sustainability, disclosure and risk management across its business model.
+Tim Nixon, Managing Editor of Sustainability, sat down with Pat Burke, President & CEO of HSBC USA ,to learn about this global financial institution’s approach to sustainability, disclosure and risk management across its business model.

 Sustainability: How would you characterize the importance of sustainability in the financial markets today?